BUCK-LCO-NCI/DivProt/README.md

 # DivProt
-Simple alignment method for divergent proteins based on amino acid sequence and predicted structure, producing figures that map divergent proteins in proximal phylogenetic space.
+Alignment programme for divergent proteins based on amino acid sequence and predicted structure, producing figures that map divergent proteins in proximal phylogenetic space.
+Alignment

-DivProt works by iteratively aligning sequences, storing the scores (bitscore, e-value, or alignment score for amino acids, and alignment score for secondary structure) in a matrix, and producing figures (heatmap, phylogenetic tress, and networks) to help visualise evolutionary relationships.
+DivProt works by iteratively aligning sequences, storing the scores (bitscore, e-value, or alignment score for amino acids, and alignment score for secondary structure) in a matrix, and producing figures (heatmap, phylogenetic trees, and networks) to help visualise evolutionary relationships.

 For the amino acid method, DivProt uses PSI-BLAST to pull conserved amino acid domains between the input sequences.
-For secondary structure, DivProt utilizes Porter5 [https://github.com/mircare/Porter5] to predict structure (using either HHBLITS or both PSI-BLAST and HHBLITS) and custom aligns with [either blomsum62 or custom scoring with account to phred score calculated from Porter5 output confidence in assignment]
+For secondary structure, DivProt utilizes Porter5 [https://github.com/mircare/Porter5] to predict structure (using either HHBLITS or both PSI-BLAST and HHBLITS) and custom aligns with a 3-tierd alignemnt strategy that utilises a scoring matrix based on structure grouping, a log-odd probability matrix, and predicted structure probablilty.
+Amino acid weighting from running your dataset through the PSI-BLAST method can influence your secondary structure scoring (or vise-versa) according to input specifications.

+[TODO: figure here]

 This is compiled to work on the NIH's Biowulf cluster, and will need adjusting to run locally.
-When running on biowulf, call an interactive session to avoid any jobs being killed if they take up too much memory.
+When running on biowulf, call an interactive session to avoid any jobs being killed if they take up too much memory + set up a custom enviornment to run python modules not automatically availible (instruction on this are at the top of the pre_pre_proc file).

 Anywhere below where you see .ssX, I am referring to the Porter5 output files .ss3 or .ss8. .ssX denotes that you should specify which one you are working with.

-User instructions(may change a little)
-- will update with more directory info as I think that will be a little confusing

 #### Dependencies
 1. Python3
   - pandas
   - NumPy
   - Biopython
+  - Biotite (if interested in 2D visualisation of structure)

 2. Porter5
   - hhsuite